 - Rider’s weight limit: 120kg

 Their PRO series includes 27.5″ & 29″ wheels, so you can choose the size you prefer.
-Keep in mind their technical specifications differ slightly.
+Keep in mind that their technical specifications differ slightly.
 They are also available in additional rim widths.

 The PRO line is characteristic of its low weight, high stiffness, and durability.
 All rims are tubeless-ready and have a hookless profile.
-So make sure to use compatible tires only.
+So, make sure to use compatible tires only.

 Use this Elitewheels discount code CYCLISTSHUB at elite-wheels.com on the checkout page to get 15% OFF your purchase.
 Share this code via email.